vladimirshadymov/quaternions/README.md

 # quaternions
-Static C++ library for use of the quaternion algebra and its application.
+C++ library for use of the quaternion algebra and its application.